Ghost Rider (Robbie Reyes): Fictional character biography

 Robbie Reyes and Ant-Man arrive at the Avengers Tower in the Quarry of Creation where the Hell Charger drives into some of the attacking members of the Council of Red.
 Robbie states to Ant-Man that he cannot transform into Ghost Rider.
 Robbie Reyes was in the Avengers Tower at the time when Doom Supreme arrived at the God Quarry with Doom the Living Planet and the Doctor Doom variants that are loyal to him.
 As the fight between the different Avengers team against Mephisto and Doom Supreme rages on, Robbie Reyes watches the battle with an older Star Brand as they talk about how their powers have not been working right.
 As some Doom variants move in to attack them, Robbie holds Star Brand's hand as he regains his powers to incinerate a Doom variant.
-When the ancient Multiverse energies leak out, Ghost Rider takes his Hell Charger and sacrifices his life to block the leak from the other side.
-The Avengers make a memorial statue at the site of where Avengers Mountain once stood.
-What they don't know is that Ghost Rider is still alive in the sea of darkness as he is rebuilding his Hell Charger for the long ride back to Earth-616.
-While in his downtime repairing the Hell Charger he reminisces on memories of his past, including the time where he saved family friend Ms. Navos, and the rest of his neighbors from "bad people" who worked for a "greater power" who were forcing people from their homes.
-He tells this story while imagining his brother Gabe by his side due to the boredom and loneliness of his situation.
+When the ancient Multiverse energies leak out, Ghost Rider takes his Hell Charger and sacrifices himself to block the leak from the other side.
+Ghost Rider survives in the sea of darkness and rebuilds his Hell Charger to return to Earth.